aws-amplify/amplify-data/packages/e2e-tests/README.md

 ### IAM trust policy restrictions for OIDC provider:

-Currently, the trust policy for the OIDC provider is set to only allow execution of the `main` branch on `amplify-api-next`, since this branch contains appropriate restrictions to limit E2E runs (test runs only occur when an approved PR has been merged to `main`).
+Currently, the trust policy for the OIDC provider is set to only allow execution of the `main` branch on `amplify-data`, since this branch contains appropriate restrictions to limit E2E runs (test runs only occur when an approved PR has been merged to `main`).